bitmovin/bitmovin-player-android-samples/README.md

 ## Proguard Configuration

 When using `Proguard`, we recommend doing no further optimization nor code obfuscation for symbols contained in the package `com.bitmovin.player`.
-This can be achieved by adding following `Progurad` rules to your project.
+This can be achieved by adding following `Proguard` rules to your project.

 ```proguard
 #### Bitmovin